anatoliykmetyuk/anatoliykmetyuk.github.io_/_posts/2017-01-13-rewriting-process-algebra-part-3-freeacp-implementation.md

 }
 {% endhighlight %}

-The point to notice here is that all the GUI-specific things are encapsulated in this compiler, and hence one program can be executed under many GUI frameworks, provided one has proper compilers for these frameworks.
+The point to notice here is that all the things specific to the GUI framework are encapsulated in this compiler, and hence one program can be executed under many GUI frameworks, provided one has proper compilers for these frameworks.

 ## Compilers for `LanguageT`

 ### Default compiler
-There is a number of default subclasses of `LanguageT` that reify operations that are used in the suspension axioms (recall that the suspension axioms rely on `map: (A => B) => (LanguageT[A] => LanguageT[B])` and `suspend: A => LanguageT[A])` and hence are necessary for the `LanguageT` to be used as a suspension type.
+There is a number of default subclasses of `LanguageT` that reify operations that are used in the suspension axioms (recall that the suspension axioms rely on `map: (A => B) => (S[A] => S[B])` and `suspend: A => S[A]`) and hence are necessary for the `LanguageT` to be used as a suspension type.

 Hence, there is also a [default compiler](https://github.com/anatoliykmetyuk/free-acp/blob/0932ccde36b0efa83dd01b25ca1fee393154d987/core/src/main/scala/freeacp/Language.scala#L38) for such subclasses.